SumiSastri/music-catalog/README.md

 - ```npm update``` Fix with npm update packageName@version a better way to do this is npm install packageName@version
 - ```npm uninstall``` @packageName for any packages you do not need as there could be many deprecated dependencies in the package so only use packages that your app really need.

-This repo has been updated Dec 2020.
+This repo has been updated Dec 2020 (server and client side)

 ## SCAFFOLDING -server side (Node, Express, Mongoose)
 - mkdir inventory-app